-GOP Tax Cuts Expected to Push Up Nation's Debt
+GOP Tax Cuts Expected To Push Up Nation's Debt

-GOP Tax Cuts Expected to Push Up Nation's Debt
+GOP Tax Cuts Expected To Push Up Nation's Debt

 When Republicans began assembling their tax overhaul proposals they were aiming to make them revenue neutral; the tax cuts could not lead to increased deficits.
 Holding the line on deficits has long been the goal of Republican deficit hawks.

 But that goal is now just a memory.
-Both the House and Senate proposals provide overall tax cuts in the $1.5 trillion dollar range over the next decade.
-But, there's no plan to offset them with cuts in government spending or new revenues.
-So, over the next ten years, the tax cuts will likely add about $1.5 trillion to the national debt according several estimates, including the Congressional Budget Office and Joint Tax Committee.
+Both the House and Senate proposals provide overall tax cuts in the $1.5 trillion range over the next decade.
+But there's no plan to offset them with cuts in government spending or new revenues.
+So over the next 10 years, the tax cuts are likely to add about $1.5 trillion to the national debt, according to the nonpartisan Congressional Budget Office.

-Yesterday, longtime deficit hawk Sen. Jeff Flake, R-Ariz., released a statement expressing concern that "the current tax reform proposals will grow the already staggering national debt."
-The debt currently is more than $20 trillion dollars.
-Flake suggest adding $1.5 trillion more to the debt over the next 10 years could threaten the economy.
-Economist Len Burman echos that sentiment:
+Thursday, longtime deficit hawk Sen. Jeff Flake, R-Ariz., released a statement expressing concern that "the current tax reform proposals will grow the already staggering national debt."
+The debt currently is more than $20 trillion.
+Flake suggested that adding $1.5 trillion more to the debt over the next 10 years could threaten the economy.

-"This is a ridiculous time to think about additional borrowing."
+Economist Len Burman echoes that sentiment: "This is a ridiculous time to think about additional borrowing."

-Burman, who is a co-founder of the Tax Policy Center, says that's because the U.S. debt is already large and growing, and is expected to balloon as the baby boom retires and the cost of Social Security, Medicare and Medicaid rise sharply.
+Burman, who is a co-founder of the Tax Policy Center, says that is because the U.S. debt, already large and growing, is expected to balloon as the baby boomers retire and the cost of Social Security, Medicare and Medicaid rise sharply.
 "At some point we accumulate so much debt that we could do serious harm to our economy."

 The huge deficits could drive up interest rates, says Burman, which would slow growth.
 Or, he says, in an extreme case, the U.S. could fail to pay its debts and trigger a global financial crisis.
 Lawmakers flirt with that idea every time they fight over raising the government's debt limit.
 Burman says at some point the U.S. will have to limit its borrowing and pay its debt.